ChilliCream/graphql-workshop/schema-federation-with-hotchocolate/README.md

    1. dotnet tool restore
 1. Run tye to start the gateway and its downstream services.
    1. dotnet tye run --watch
-1. Open a browser and and go to `http://localhost:5050/graphql`
+1. Open a browser and go to `http://localhost:5050/graphql`

    ![Test Gateway](images/test-gateway-1.png)

 # Integrate more downstream services

-In a federated approach each downstream service provides configuration.
+In a federated approach, each downstream service provides configuration.
 This means we now need to add configuration pieces to every downstream service that we have and integrate them with each other.

 ## Integrate reviews